-Guide to the Synagogue for Interfaith Couples and Families: What Kind of Synagogue Is It?
-Jewish Denominations
+Return to Guide to the Synagogue for Interfaith Couples and Families.

 When someone asks "What kind of synagogue is it?" you might want to say, "A Jewish one."
 Of course, that's a great answer!
 Still, it's good to know what to expect.
 Will the rabbi be female?
 Do men and women sit together?
 Will my small children be welcome or are they too rambunctious for the community?
 How long is the service?

 For interfaith families, there are other questions.
-How will a non-Jewish person be received?
-Does the congregation have a way to honor non-Jewish family members at lifecycle events?
+How will a person who is not Jewish be received?
+Does the congregation have a way to honor family members who are not Jewish at lifecycle events?
 Do they consider my children Jewish?
 Who can become a member of the synagogue, and how will we integrate into its social life?

 Sometimes, knowing what denomination the synagogue affiliates with will help you answer those questions.